autolab-fi/line-robot-curriculum/lessons/module_7/PID.md

 - Lack of fine control, leading to inefficiencies.
 - Not suitable for smooth adjustments required in robotics.

+**Note:** We already implemented a relay controller in the last lesson.

 ---

 # Lesson 2: P-Controller